 How were grants awarded?

-Grants were be awarded to eligible applicants on a first come, first served basis.
+Grants were awarded to eligible applicants on a first come, first served basis.

 - The grant selection process took into account the date and time that a completed application was received.

-- Guidelines for each round include a mechanism to help ensure the grants are distributed equitably across Australia.
+- Guidelines for each round included a mechanism to help ensure the grants were distributed equitably across Australia.

 Small Business Grants recipients Australian Government

 Community Energy Efficiency and Solar Grants 2020 (closed) Australian Government